-Here is a low carb ham recipe I made recently involving cooking a ham in the slow cooker.
+Here is an easy keto slow cooker ham recipe I made recently involving cooking a ham in the slow cooker.
 It was so simple to make and the end result was low carb baked ham that tasted delicious.
 I ate the ham both hot and cold.

 I bought the ham joint a while back from a supermarket and stored this in my freezer.
 Since buying this ham joint I saw a program that showed you how they make odds and ends of meat look like a proper joint of meat with “meat glue”.
 I think this is one of those joints of meat so after cooking and eating the ham I won’t be buying it again.
 Instead, I will buy proper ham joints, from suppliers I trust.

 The “meat glue” is made from thrombin a coagulated protein plus a fibrous protein called fibrin.
 These are extracted from animal blood.
 The most shocking part of the TV program I watched was the fact that the finished joint of beef featured in the program really looked like a prime piece of meat.
 Oh! how easily we are deceived.
 The strange thing is the end product was tasty.
 It’s just the thought of eating thrombin and fibrin that puts me off buying again.

 I really recommend reading the book “Low-Carb Slow Cooker Classics” by Dana Carpenter.
 A “must read” for anyone who follows a low keto carb diet.
 Dana’s book is a mine of useful information.
 Lots of delicious slow cooker meat recipes and low carb ham recipes.
 Together with some good low carb alternatives to high carb foods like fauxtatoes (mashed potato substitute made primarily from cauliflower).